Pokémon Masters EX: Gameplay

-There is a tournament of 3-on-3 battles being held on Pasio Island called the Pokémon Masters League.
+There is a Pokémon League tournament of 3-on-3 battles being held on Pasio Island called the Pokémon Masters League.
 The main goal is to become its Champion.
 To enter the Pokémon Masters League, players must collect at least five Badges by defeating the PML Leaders located in Pasio.
 When recruiting most sync pairs, the player can unlock a sync pair story.
 Players can also participate in limited-time events which are regularly added and updated.
 Events feature both single-player story events and also co-operative multiplayer events in which players must team up to defeat powerful enemies in order to receive event rewards and prizes.

 Sync pairs

-In Pokémon Masters, a sync pair is a pair consisting of one Pokémon Trainer who had previously appeared in the core games or the anime series and one Pokémon (usually one that is best associated with that character, e.g. Ash Ketchum being paired with his Pikachu).
-Each sync pair has one of five roles: the initial three were strike sync pairs, which are focused on attacking (and are either classed under physical or special); support sync pairs, which are focused on defending, restoring health points, and increasing the stats of the whole team; and tech sync pairs, which are focused on different tactics, such as inflicting status effects.
+In Pokémon Masters, a sync pair is a pair consisting of one Pokémon Trainer who had previously appeared in the core games (including the Legends games) or the anime series and one Pokémon (usually one that is best associated with that character, e.g. the anime series's main protagonist Ash Ketchum being paired with his partner Pikachu).
+Each sync pair has one of six roles: the initial three were strike sync pairs, which are focused on attacking (and are either classed under physical or special); support sync pairs, which are focused on defending, restoring health points, and increasing the stats of the whole team; and tech sync pairs, which are focused on different tactics, such as inflicting status effects.
 August 2023 added two additional roles: sprint sync pairs, which are focused on attacking quickly; and field sync pairs, which are focused on triggering field effects.
+August 2024 introduced the "multi" role, which is available exclusively to "Arc Suit" variants of certain characters.
 Sync pairs can be recruited by playing the main story, through scouting or by completing certain timed events.
 Occasionally, a character will get a variant of themselves (usually to tie in with specific timed events), which usually sees them wearing an alternate costume that also pairs them up with a different Pokémon to which the costume is usually themed, though "variety" Sync Pairs will give characters who play a minor role in core series such as Team Rocket Executives and do not give the character an alternate costume though the character is given a different Pokemon.